Chrriis/SWTSwing/SWTSwing/Release/readme.txt

 Some more complex examples, like the ones provided by the SWT team, and some simple applications do work on SWTSwing too, and the goal is now to make more of these real world test cases to be supported.

+The Eclipse Java SDK is able to run with SWTSwing.
+It has a few problems still, but a lot is working already.

 For more detailed information about the current implementation status, visit SWTSwing's website.